IdleLands/Global/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Connecting to a local backend
+If you are running a local version of GlobalBackend, you need to change the apiUrl argument to `http://localhost:3000` in `src/environments/environment.ts`.